 For more information about the Empty Bowls Project and our 2015 event contact Lynn Ransom, Youth Service Coordinator, Alexandria School District 206 – Community Education at 320-762-2142 ext.
 4671.

 What is Empty Bowls?

 Empty Bowls is an international grassroots effort to fight hunger.
-The basic premise is simple: Students, potters and other crafts people, educators and others work to create handcrafted bowls.
+The basic premise is simple: students, potters and other crafts people, educators and others work to create handcrafted bowls.
 Guests are invited to a simple meal of chili and bread.
 In exchange for a cash donation, guests are asked to keep a bowl as a reminder of all the empty bowls in the world.
 The money raised is donated to organizations working to end hunger.
-In the past two years, students have raised over $8100 to fight hunger.
 Our project is a student led initiative sponsored by District 206 Community Education, District 206 Food and Nutrition Services and local business and service organizations.
-Over 150 students participated in the project.
-This year's recipients will be the Outreach Food Shelf, JHS Friday Food Shelf and Meals With Care.

 Get involved in this event by: